rustbridge/rusty-snake-book/src/16-frames.md

 }
 ```

 Add both of these functions to your program.
-Discuss, how the compare to `fn display_rectangle`.
-Then delete `fn display_rectangle`, as is not needed anymore.
+Discuss, how the compare to `fn display_frame`.
+Then delete `fn display_frame`, as is not needed anymore.

-Substitute the line that calls `fn display_rectangle` with the following line:
+Substitute the line that calls `fn display_frame` with the following line:

 ```rust
 lib::display_frame(&mut canvas, &grid, &columns, &rows, &cell_width);